Press ESC to close

 Advertising: Google’s Contextual Ad Targeting

 Even forums are showing Google Ads on them.
 Their system serves ads on web pages that are contextually based on the page content and keywords.
-For instance, if someone is reading a travel blog, he might quickly find that he has hotel and travel insurance advertisements on that blog, directly matching to his current interest level.
+For instance, if someone is reading a travel blog, he might quickly find that he has hotel and travel insurance advertisements on that blog, directly matching his current interest level.

 Spotify: Even More Personalized Playlists